JanThorbecke/OpenSource/timematerial/README.md

 The Main script to run is timematerial.m .
 The script provides 3 options to choose from:

-For generating Green.mp4, choose 1   => + generates figure2.eps
+For generating Green.mp4, choose 1   => Figure 1 (snapshots) + figure2a.eps

-For generating Tud.mp4, choose 2
+For generating Tud.mp4, choose 2  => Figure 3 (snapshots)

-For generating Wuv.mp4, choose 3   => + generates figure3.eps and figure4.eps
+For generating Wuv.mp4, choose 3   => + generates figure4a.eps and figure4b.eps